KyleSmith19091/My-Bash-Scripts/README.md

 - A script to create an empty C++ project and open my editor
 - Tmux Startup script for development
 - Tmux script to show off how cool my terminal looks
+- A script I run on the loading of my zsh file

 ## Let's start off with C++
 This is a script that I wrote because I found it extremely irritating having to first run